hpc-cofc/documentation/policies.md

 Users of the high-performance computing (HPC) system must abide by [CofC's IT policies](http://policy.cofc.edu/policy.php#it) as well those outlined below specifically for HPC.
 These HPC usage policies have been adapted from [USC](https://hpcc.usc.edu/support/accounts/hpcc-policies/) and reflect standards practiced at most institutions.

-## Accounts
+## Account Creation

-* Faculty and staff can request accounts by filling out a form electronically or emailing a request to [hpc@cofc.edu](mailto:hpc@cofc.edu?subject=Requesting%20new%20faculty/staff%20account).
+* Faculty and staff can request accounts by emailing [hpc@cofc.edu](mailto:hpc@cofc.edu?subject=Requesting%20new%20faculty/staff%20account) or filling out a [service request](https://cofc.teamdynamix.com/TDClient/Requests/ServiceDet?ID=35085).
 * Students are eligible for accounts upon endorsement or sponsorship by their faculty/staff mentor/advisor.
-Their faculty/staff mentor/advisor can send an email request to [hpc@cofc.edu](mailto:hpc@cofc.edu?subject=Requesting%20new%20student%20account) on their behalf to initiate the account creation process.
+Their faculty/staff mentor/advisor should send an email request to [hpc@cofc.edu](mailto:hpc@cofc.edu?subject=Requesting%20new%20student%20account) on their behalf to initiate the account creation process.

+## Account Security

+Every user will have their own login credentials that they must guard with caution.
+Sharing of accounts and credentials is strictly forbidden.
+If a user is deemed to have shared their credentials, their account will be suspended immediately.

 ## Resource Management